• TDD vs BDD: Concepts, Differences, and Practical Use

 How TDD and BDD Strengthen Release Readiness

-• Combined results provide clear signals for release readiness
+• Combined results provide clear evidence of readiness before deployment.

 Why This Matches Real Delivery Practices